Tamping mat with angle

 A practical tamping mat with a sophisticated design.
 The rubber mat provides stability while tamping and simultaneously prevents the portafilter from scratching the work surface.
 The rubber mat rests at a 90° angle to the edge of the table or work surface.

-- Angle: No lateral marks on the work surface
+• Angle: No side marks on the work surface

-- Function of the rim reinforcement: Prevents the distribution of coffee powder during portafilter preparation for tamping
+• Function of edge reinforcement: Prevents coffee grounds from spreading during portafilter preparation for tamping

-- Cleaning: dishwasher safe or easy to clean under the tap
+• Cleaning: Dishwasher safe or easy to clean under running water

-- Slip resistance: Mat is non-slip and offers good grip when tamping
+• Anti-slip properties: Mat is anti-slip and provides good grip when tamping

-We particularly like the 90 ° angle on the front of the tamping mat.
-This supports the grip of the non-slip mat and eliminates a typical problem area: the front of the table or countertop.
-With traditional tamping mats, the table is only protected from above.
-However, the tamping is always done on the edge.
-This quickly leads to numerous dents on the work surface.
+We particularly like the 90° angle at the front of the tamping mat.
+This supports the grip of the non-slip mat and eliminates a typical problem area, the front of the table or worktop.
+With classic tamping mats, the table is only protected from above.
+However, tamping is always done at the edge.
+This quickly leads to many dents on the work surface.

 What makes good tamping?

-For a successful tamping experience, the preparation of the ground coffee in the sieve is crucial.
-If air bubbles are trapped or more coffee grounds are compressed in certain areas, the coffee cake's resistance to the water changes.
+For good tamping, the preparation of the ground coffee in the sieve is crucial.
+If air bubbles are trapped or if the coffee powder is compressed more in some places, the resistance of the coffee puck to the water changes.

-A good espresso extraction is achieved through consistent resistance.
+Good espresso extraction is enabled by uniform resistance.
 Lower resistance leads to faster water flow and a correspondingly uneven extraction.
 In the worst case, channeling occurs.
-This channeling causes the brewing water to flow significantly faster in some places, resulting in over-extraction.
+In this channeling, the brewing water flows off significantly faster in some places, and over-extraction takes place.

 Guaranteed origin